 The lack of systematic connections between life satisfaction and performance on our four dimensions of HD could be interpreted in two very different ways.
-One would be to argue, along with Layard (2005), that life satisfaction (or "happiness") should be the overriding single indicator of success and hence the sole objective of development.
+One would be to argue, along with Layard (2005), that life satisfaction (or 'happiness') should be the overriding single indicator of success and hence the sole objective of development .
 The lack of correlation with other measures of performance might be taken as a good reason for adopting this position.
-Alternatively, one might argue, along with Amartya Sen, that development is about expanding choices, which is better captured by our four dimensions than by a single somewhat arbitrary measure of life satisfaction; moreover, to the extent to which life satisfaction indicates that people's expectations adapt to their circumstances, it becomes a poor indicator of country performance and a faulty guide to development.
-We are inclined to the latter view, but perceptions are also important, and consistently low views of life satisfaction are a matter which should concern decision-makers, along with our more objective indicators.
+Alternatively, one might argue, along with Amartya Sen, that development is about expanding choices, which is better captured by our four dimensions than by a single somewhat arbitrary measure of life satisfaction; moreover, to the extent that life satisfaction indicates that people's expectations adapt to their circumstances, it becomes a poor indicator of country performance and a false guide to development.
+We tend to take the latter view, but perceptions are also important, and consistently low views of life satisfaction are a matter which should concern decision-makers, along with our more objective indicators.

 In conclusion, the many patterns of behavior indicate that while countries may be constrained by history, culture and initial conditions, they also have choices.
-Even low-income countries can achieve well in all categories, and even high-income countries can achieve poorly.
-The first gives reason for optimism, the second for pessimism.
-Finally, it is necessary to reiterate that our methodology is patently arbitrary and subject to refinement and checks for robustness.
+Even low income countries can achieve well in all categories.
+And even high income countries can achieve poorly.
+The first gives reason for optimism; the second for pessimism.
+It is, finally, necessary to reiterate that our methodology is patently arbitrary and subject to refinement and robustness checks.
 Our findings should therefore be viewed as suggestive only.